 In addition to historical places and monuments, festivals and cultural activities are an important part of culture of Afyon.
 Commemoration of Sultan Divani and Sanative Ashura (Noah’s Pudding) Events with 40 Completions, Bolvadin Traditional Cream Festival, Iscehisar Marble Handicrafts Festival, Victory Week and Sultandağı Cherry Festival are some of the traditional festivals.
 Moreover Afyon Classical Music Festival, Afyon Jazz Music Festival, International Marsyas Culture, Art and Music Festival and World Motocross Grand Prix are other annual activities.

-As consequence of this richness, the city has two UNESCO World Heritage Tentative List elements: Mountainous Phrygia and Afyon Great (Ulu) Mosque.
+As consequence of this richness, the city has two UNESCO World Heritage Tentative List elements: Mountainous Phrygia and Afyon Great (Ulu) Mosque and has been designated as UNESCO Creative Cities by UNESCO with its world-renowned cuisine on 30 October 2019.

 Afyonkarahisar is located in the Inner Aegean Region